-Assessment: Other (100%)
+Assessment: Project (100%)

-Assessment Description: Coursework/Assignments from lectures in semester 1 (10%); Project Report (70%); Presentation (10%); Conduct of Project (10%)
+Assessment Description: Coursework/Assignment (10%);Project Report (70%); Presentation (10%); Conduct of Project (10%)

-Moderation approach to main assessment: Universal non-blind double marking

-Assessment Feedback: Final result and general feedback forms via the internet.
+Moderation approach to main assessment: Universal Non-Blind Double Marking of the whole cohort Assessment Feedback: Final result and general feedback forms via the internet.
 Constant advice and feedback throughout the course.
 Each student receives feedback at the end of his/her presentation.

 Failure Redemption: There is no mechanism to redeem a failure in this module.
 Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.